 - Use actively managed funds for volatile, less transparent markets like Latin America or Africa, where local insight can protect against political and liquidity risks.

-3. Consider Currency Exposure Intentionally: Currency movements significantly impact international stock returns.
-A weakening domestic currency increases the value of foreign holdings, and vice versa.
+3. Think About Currency Exposure Deliberately.
+Currency movements have a real and often underestimated impact on your international stock returns.
+A weakening domestic currency increases the value of your foreign holdings, and the reverse is equally true.

 - Unhedged funds benefit when the foreign currency strengthens relative to your home currency.